doanamo/BourneEngine/Readme.md

 =============
 [![Compile and Test](https://github.com/doanamo/BourneEngine/actions/workflows/CompileAndTest.yml/badge.svg?branch=main)](https://github.com/doanamo/BourneEngine/actions/workflows/CompileAndTest.yml)

 Main repository for the Bourne game engine.
 This is a solo project written from scratch in a simple subset of C++.
 Architecture and design is very opinionated to serve more personal purposes first.
-For example, third-party libraries are to be avoided when possible to facilitate a learning process of implementing various systems and algorithms from ground up.
-This allows the codebase to be kept more consistent and binaries very small, while also leaving enough control over the entire implementation and architecture to help make it more optimized.
+For example, third-party libraries are to be avoided when possible to facilitate a learning process of implementing various game engine systems and algorithms from ground up.
+This will allow the codebase to be kept more consistent and binaries very small, while also leaving enough control over the entire implementation and architecture to help make it as lightweight and optimized as possible.

 # Design
 - Everything written in simple C++ from scratch
-- Avoid third-party libraries and prefer native platforms APIs
+- Minimal use of third-party libraries with preference for native platforms APIs
 - Focus on hardware utilization, memory efficiency and responsiveness
-- Favor static dispatch over dynamic polymorphism
+- Custom containers and standard types to support more robust memory handling
-- Maintain unit tests to ensure correctness
+- Unit tests framework and suite to ensure correctness

 # Requirements
 Project is based on CMake 3.29 and can be used with following compilers: